Reflections on Life Drawing III: Naked or Nude?

-Artistic influences
+Artistic Influences

-Posted by on Mar 10, 2025 in Uncategorised
+Posted by on Mar 10, 2025 in Sculpture

 Artists are frequently asked about the influences shaping their work.
 While understanding these influences can enrich the appreciation of an artist’s creations, it may also limit interpretation by anchoring it to specific references.
 Artistic inspiration is rarely singular; it emerges from a confluence of experiences, ideas, research and impressions.
 These influences often operate subtly during […]